ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {: #prepare-source-target-machines}
 {: step}

-There are a few things that need to be done on the source and target machine for the migration to work.
+There are a few things that need to be done on the source and target device for the migration to work.
 The RackWare RMM server needs to SSH into the machines; thus, the RMM public SSH keys need to be copied onto both the source and target machines.
-In addition, if the source machine has both public and private interfaces, host routes need to be added to ensure the communication between the source and target machines occurs over the transit gateway path.
+In addition, if the source device has both public and private interfaces, host routes need to be added to ensure the communication between the source and target machines occurs over the transit gateway path.
 Complete the following steps to prepare your relevant machines.

 ### Linux systems
 {: #linux-systems}